chaos4ever/chaos/README.md

     rake
     rake install

+(Not all parts of the system has been converted to the rake-based compilation process yet.
+Feel free to send a patch/pull request if you add support for building some of the broken parts of the system.)

 ## Authors

 This is an incomplete list of the authors of the chaos operating system, sorted alphabetically on last name.
 If you feel your name should be on this list but you aren't - please let us know.